1. These terms

 (a) ensure that you only keep one manuscript copies of the Results and that the Service and the Results are only used for the Permitted Use;

-(b) not use the Service for any purpose contrary to any law or regulation or any regulatory code, guidance or request;
+(b) not use the Service for any purpose contrary to any law or regulation or any regulatory code, guidance, request or use cases whereby the marketing dataset restricts use for debt recovery, anti-fraud or anti money laundering;

 (c) not extract, reutilise, use, exploit, redistribute, redisseminate, copy or store the Results for any purpose not expressly permitted by these Terms;